Meet The Physiotherapy Team

 Michaela is a member of the Chartered Society of Physiotherapy (MCSP) and the Health Professions Council (HPC) and a Category A member of the Association of Chartered Physiotherapists in Animal Therapy (ACPAT).
 Michaela’s work is covered by full professional and public liability insurance.

 Eli Tipney (neé Young)

-BSc., MCSP, HPC, Chartered and State Registered Physiotherapist
+BSc., MCSP, HCPC, Chartered and State Registered Physiotherapist

 Eli graduated from the University of Cape Town in 2007, and has been working in private practice for the last seven years predominantly treating sports, musculoskeletal and orthopaedic injuries and conditions.
 She completed two post-graduate certificates in South Africa, and is currently working towards her Masters in Sports Physiotherapy at the University of Bath.